 “The historical significance of A&W is something that’s close to my heart.
-My mother was a manager at a local A&W in New England, and my dad was a motorcycler and hot rodder who would go there for root beer floats almost every night.
+My mother was a manager at a local A&W in New England, and my dad would cruise the strip and go there for root beer floats almost every night.
 They met there, they got engaged there – it’s kind of that typical love story from that era.
 So, I’ve heard stories about A&W and those golden years my whole life, and was always fascinated by it.

 The concept of ‘Hip Nostalgia’ was a melding of eras and cultures.
 We looked at what worked and what didn’t work for the brand over its 95+ years and curated those elements to form something that suited the brand’s identity and goals today.
 A big part of that was exploring the brand’s heyday as THE carhop and All-American fast food franchise in the 50’s and 60’s.
 So both embracing that history while being responsible about how we refresh it, we’ve arrived at something that’s both unique and true to A&W, an iconic American brand.”

 Sarah Blasi, VP Marketing, A&W Restaurants

 “Hip Nostalgia represents the intersection of our 98 years of heritage and the needs of today’s modern consumer.
 The concept made an immediate impact on our business and it’s become a permanent word in our vocabulary.
 So many teams before us have tried to identify a similar concept but have failed.
 Previous attempts have skewed too old or too young and have alienated consumers.
 Hip Nostalgia isn’t themed and can’t be dated, it essentially marries the brand to a time period that is classic and will never go out of style.
 It will grow with us for the next 98 years.”